Maldives opposition calls for Indian intervention as president imposes emergency rule

 Indian intervention in the Maldives would not be unprecedented, as New Delhi sent troops in 1988 to foil a coup, purportedly involving foreign mercenaries.

-“President Yameen has systematically alienated his coalition, jailed or exiled every major opposition political figure, deprived elected members of parliament of their right to represent their voters in the legislature, revised laws to erode human rights ... and weakened the institutions of government,” it said in a statement.

-Police also detained Yameen’s half-brother, Maumoon Abdul Gayoom, who had ruled the Maldives for 30 years until 2008 and now stands with the opposition.
+“We believe that the Maldives government, political parties and people have the wisdom and ability to cope with the present situation themselves,” Geng told a daily news briefing.

+China has had good ties with Yameen’s government and a free trade agreement between the two countries was signed in December, despite criticism from the opposition.

-Any Indian involvement would risk raising tensions further in the archipelago of 400,000 people and intensify the rivalry with China.
+Any Indian involvement would risk raising tensions further in the overwhelmingly Muslim archipelago of 400,000 people and intensify the rivalry with China.

 Aside from the intervention in 1988, India has generally tried to avoid meddling in the Maldives’ internal affairs, although it has continued to provide military and economic assistance.

-In a recorded video sent to social media, Gayoom said he was being taken to the prison island of Dhoonidhoo: “I have not committed any crime.
-This arrest is unlawful.
-I will remain strong, and I ask the beloved people to remain strong.”

-Additional reporting by Ranga Sirilal in COLOMBO; Krishna N. Das in NEW DELHI; David Brunnstrom and Makini Brice in WASHINGTON; Writing by Sanjeev Miglani; Editing by Simon Cameron-Moore
+Additional reporting by Ranga Sirilal in COLOMBO; Krishna N. Das in NEW DELHI, Ben Blanchard in BEIJING, David Brunnstrom and Makini Brice in WASHINGTON; Writing by Sanjeev Miglani; Editing by Simon Cameron-Moore